CoderChirag/DevOps-Learning/main/readme.md

 SaaS provides us with a complete product that is run and managed by the service provider.
 In most cases, people referring to SaaS are referring to end-user applications (such as web-based email).
 With a SaaS offering, we don’t have to think about how the service is maintained or how the underlying infrastructure is managed.
 We only need to think about how we will use that particular software.

 For the detailed learning of **AWS** refer to the [AWS Branch](https://github.com/CoderChirag/DevOps-Learning/tree/aws)

+# 12. AWS Cloud for Project Set Up | Lift & Shift

+-   Now that we have worked with AWS a lot, it's time to host a real project on AWS.
+-   For this go to [vprofile-project-aws](https://github.com/CoderChirag/DevOps-Learning/tree/vprofile-project-aws) branch.